stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 <https://doi.org/10.48550/arXiv.2312.07852>

 * **License**: Creative Commons Attribution License ([CC BY 4.0](https://spdx.org/licenses/CC-BY-4.0)).
-* **Modifications**: Formatting as Markdown and figure caption formatting; references in s11 house style; URLs as footnotes/hyperlinks; enumerations made explicit; listing captions; some paragraphs split for readability; details moved to footnote, acknowledgement and references moved to separate chapters; fixed minor typos and grammatical errors; table 2 moved earlier with added internal bookmark links.
+* **Modifications**: Formatting as Markdown and figure caption formatting; references in s11 house style; URLs as footnotes/hyperlinks; enumerations made explicit; listing captions; some paragraphs split for readability; details moved to footnote, acknowledgement and references moved to separate chapters; fixed minor typos and grammatical errors; table 2 moved earlier with added internal bookmark links; `prov:` added to prefix list.

 _Warning: The below article has not yet been fully prepared for the Web_.